RohtanshSehgal/MailMag/Readme.md

 Note:

    <em>Emailid used to send emails should be allowed python as a application by google, if not enable it in google account settings.</em>

+   <i>Currently not available via pip or available at pypi, still in working!</i>